garronej/ts-sip/README.md

 # ts-sip
-A connection of low lever tools to work with the SIP protocol.
+A collection of low lever tools to work with the SIP protocol.